How to Deal With Varicose Veins

 Ask your General Practitioner for a referral to a Vascular Surgeon.
 If this is your first venture with a Vascular Surgeon, Sclerotherapy is the perfect non-invasive option.

-A Saphenectomy is the surgical removal of the Great Saphenous Vein & therefore with it, the entire superficial venous system in the leg.
-It's a simple, non-surgical procedure used to take smaller, superficial, varicose veins out of commission.
+Sclerotherapy is a simple, non-surgical procedure used to take smaller, superficial, varicose veins out of commission.
 There’s almost nothing to it.
 It’s a quick 5-minute job!

 1. You lie on a tilted table